Géza Maróczy: Early career

 Géza Maróczy was born in Szeged, Hungary on 3 March 1870.
 He won the "minor" tournament at Hastings 1895, and over the next ten years he won several first prizes in international events.
 Between 1902 and 1908, he took part in thirteen tournaments and won five first prizes and five second prizes.
 Today the Maróczy Bind (see below) and the Maróczy Gambit bear his name.

 In 1906 he agreed to terms for a World Championship match with Emanuel Lasker, but the arrangements could not be finalised, and the match never took place.

 Retirement and return

 After 1908, Maróczy retired from international chess to devote more time to his profession as a clerk.
 He worked as an auditor and made a good career at the Center of Trade Unions and Social Insurance.
 When the Communists came briefly to power in 1919 after World War I (Hungarian Soviet Republic) he was a chief auditor at the Education Ministry.
 After the Communist government was overthrown he couldn't get another job.
 He made a brief return to chess, with some success.
-At the turn of the year 1927/8, he demolished the 1924 champion of Hungary, Géza Nagy, in a match by +5−0=3.
-With him at the head, Hungary won the first Chess Olympiads in London (1927).
+At the turn of the year 1927/8, he outclassed the 1924 champion of Hungary, Géza Nagy, in a match by +5−0=3.
+With him on Board 1, Hungary won the first Chess Olympiads in London (1927).
+He continued competing in tournaments throughout the 1930s.

 In 1950, FIDE instituted the title of Grandmaster; Maróczy was one of several players who were awarded the title based on their past achievements.